-A UK undergraduate honours degree (or equivalent) and one year's appropriate professional experience.
+A UK undergraduate honours degree (or international equivalent) and normally some appropriate professional experience.
 This could include professional mathematics teaching experience, working as a learning support assistant for mathematics, or visiting mathematics classrooms as a researcher.
-Recognition of Prior Learning is considered.

 Months of entry